Skip to content

 Is It Hard to Get Into University of Phoenix-Arizona?
 Acceptance Rate & Requirements

 University of Phoenix-Arizona, located in Phoenix, Arizona, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 20%.
+The graduation rate is roughly 20%.

 Can I Afford It?